Milton Sperling: Biography

 Returning from the war, Zanuck offered Sperling his old job back but father-in-law Harry Warner told Sperling that a member of the family should not work for a rival studio, offering him an independent production unit where he could make the films he wanted.

 After World War II, the major studios were looking at studios that only financed and released films such as United Artists and Monogram Pictures and decided that hiring stars, directors, and film crews on a picture-by-picture basis would be more economical, especially with the problems with the trade unions the major studios were having.

 Sperling named his company "United States Pictures" with his first of 14 films released under the label being Cloak and Dagger.
+The company was formed in 1945 in partnership with Joseph Bernhard, and had a two-picture-a-year arrangement with Warner Bros.; Sperling became sole owner in September 1946 after the partnership was dissolved during production of Pursued.
 Sperling contributed to the screenplays on several of these films, including The Court-Martial of Billy Mitchell (1955) that was nominated for an Academy Award for Best Original Writing, Story and Screenplay.
+The nomination, at the 28th Academy Awards, was shared with his co-writer Emmet Lavery.
 Sperling also produced other films not under the United States Pictures label such as Top Secret Affair (1957), filmed in England, and Marjorie Morningstar (1958).

 The final United States Pictures film was Battle of the Bulge, filmed in Spain in 1965.
 Sperling later produced a Spanish made "Spaghetti Western" with Lee Van Cleef in the role of Captain Apache (1971), then several television movies until his death from cancer in 1988.
 He was buried at Mount Sinai Memorial Park, in Los Angeles.

 The actor Cole Hauser is a grandson of Milton Sperling.